BDesselle/java-orders/README.md

 # java-orders

-A student that completes this project shows that they can:
-* perform CRUD operations on an RDBMS using JPA and Hibernate.

-## Introduction
+# Introduction

 This is a basic database scheme with customers, orders, and sales agents.

-## Instructions
+# Instructions

 Create a REST api server to store and read data from an in memory H2 database.
+The database is adapted from the sample database found at https://www.w3resource.com/sql/sql-table.php

 The table layouts are as follows